Last update: 27.03.2017. Added in fly blogger current reels, quotes and advice.

 It bears mentioning that die-cast reels cannot be anodized the way machined reels can, which makes them more likely to corrode than machined reels are.

 Some anglers believe that shiny finishes may reflect light onto the water potentially spooking the fish.
-This is a relatively unlikely occurrence, but it bears consideration.
+This is an unlikely occurrence, but it bears consideration.
 If you are worried about this phenomenon, just select a model with a matte finish.
-If not, get color inspiration from here.
+If not, get some color inspiration here.

 It is always important to use the proper equipment depending on where you’re going fishing.